emijrp/librefind/README.md

 * Privacy
 * Transparency

-## About this Google Code project
+## About this project

-This Google Code project will include source code for bots, crawlers and any software we run over LibreFind.
+This project will include source code for bots, crawlers and any software we run over LibreFind.
 The real content is saved in [librefind.org](http://librefind.org).

 ## Contribute